DCC-EX/dcc-ex.github.io/docs/projects/railsnail-bluetooth.rst

 The whole CommandStation is powered by one DC power supply (+15V DC) fitted with a 5.5mm x 2.1mm DC plug.
 A buck converter module (LM2596) reduces the input voltage to 7.5V DC to power the Arduino Mega2560.

 .. image:: ../_static/images/bluetooth/ex-bluetooth-2.png
-   :alt: Conductor Icon
+   :alt: Bluetooth Command Station Internals
-   :scale: 50%
+   :scale: 60%
    :align: left

 For complete details, see: